dcunited001/dcunited001.github.io/_posts/2017-06-05-international-trends-2020-universal-basic-income.md

 strong need to finance with credit, the dependency on central banking then strongly influences international currency markets and foreign currency reserves.
-The question is not whether expenditures and credit of this magnitiude it will influence currency markets and reserves, but how.
+The question is not whether expenditures and credit of this magnitiude will influence currency markets and reserves, but how.

 <a name="oh-you-cited-a-potential-gdp-increase-gdp-is-good" />